ShupeiLi/shupeili.github.io/_posts/2022-12-12-review-introduction-to-deep-learning.md

 > $$

 #### Gradient Clipping
 Gradient clipping is a technique that tackles exploding gradients.
-The idea of gradient clipping is very simple: If the gradients gets too large, we rescale it to keep it small.
+The idea of gradient clipping is very simple: If the gradients get too large, we rescale it to keep it small.
 More precisely, if $$\Vert g \Vert > c$$, then

 $$
 \begin{align*}